What if I want to keep my faculty adviser who teaches in Global Affairs?

 Can my class in _____ count as a track elective?

 At the beginning of each semester, all Global Affairs majors will receive a list of upcoming courses that are officially approved for the Global Affairs major.
-In general, if you think a class may count, check the posted lists and check with the Jackson Registrar, Lisa DeAngelis.
-If she has no record of the approval, you will need to submit the course syllabus for review by the DUS.
+In general, if you think a class may count, check the posted lists and check with the Jackson Registrar.
+If the Registrar has no record of the approval, you will need to submit the course syllabus for review by the DUS.

 How many courses can be taken credit/d/fail toward the major’s requirements?